DOCTOR DISCUSSION GUIDE

 Your healthcare provider is the best source of information about your condition and the treatment approach that’s right for you.
 Use this discussion guide at your visit to help you have a more informed conversation.

-Talk about excessive daytime sleepiness (EDS) and cataplexy in narcolepsy
+Talk about cataplexy and excessive daytime sleepiness (EDS) in narcolepsy

 Everybody with narcolepsy has EDS, but did you know that about 70% of people with narcolepsy also have cataplexy?
 Here’s a little more information about these 2 common symptoms of narcolepsy.